Many companies offer budget billing as an option for paying home utility bills, but is budget billing a wise choice for you?

 Energy bills do tend to fluctuate — sometimes quite a bit — each month.
 Having a fixed utility payment aids in better budgeting for monthly expenses.

 Budget billing helps people avoid super high summer or winter bills.

-Cold winter weather in Northern states and piping hot summers in Southern states can result in astronomically high energy bills that many people have trouble paying.
+Cold winter weather in Northern states and piping hot summers in Southern states can result in astronomically high energy bills.
 Budget billing averages out your annual energy costs so that you don’t have to pay hundreds of extra dollars during peak usage months.

 Budget billing can lull people into using more energy.

 For all the benefits of a budget billing system, there is a downside.
 Knowing that your bill will be the same each month can lull you into a false sense of security.
 And that could cause you to forget the long-term ramifications of using too much energy.

 You might be tempted to keep the heat higher or the air conditioning temperature lower, knowing that you won’t need to pay the piper until the end of the year.
 And if you do tend to heat or cool your house more as a result of budget billing, ultimately, you’ll be paying more.